Ssp24-1/3D-Linear-Aeroelastic-Solver-FSI/README.md

 ++++++++++++++++++++++++++

-Wing Geometries for common, experiemntally studied wings are already included in the Constants_VLM_FEM file:
+**Wing Geometries for common, experiemntally studied wings are already included in the Constants_VLM_FEM file:
       1. Tang-Dowell
-      2. Goland
+      2. Goland**

 For detailed explainations on procedure, methodologies and coupling method, a comprehensive report is also added.

 Future Updates to make code more comprehensive and accurate will be added as completed.
-Current lineup of future updates to the code are:

-Features in progress to be added as future updates:
+**Features in progress to be added as future updates: **

 1. Change 1D Beam Model to 2D Flat Plate Model.
 2. Improve Coupling Strategy (Mapping) from Nearest Neighbour